Interested in becoming a licensed contractor in Virginia, but aren't sure where to start?

 There are several types of businesses you can file for:

 If you aren’t sure which one fits for your business, consult a CPA.
 Also, the Business One Stop is a super helpful resource that can provide you with additional information or answer any questions you might have.
+If you're looking for more information on registering your business in Virginia, check out our Simply U guide!

 If you’re filing your business as a sole proprietor, you can typically use the name you registered as the name of your business.
 Usually, a “trading as” name is used by business owners.
 You can choose whatever name you want, as long as you register that name the right way.